MarketingPipeline/Awesome-Repo-Template/README.md

 &lt;!-- tocstop -->

-And when running the Repo Generator in Actions - set Metrics to <code>true</code>
+And when running the Repo Generator in Actions - set "Generate Table Of Contents" to <code>true</code>

 <b><i>Note:</i></b> Only 1 table of contents can be generated in a README